Levothyroxine and Calcium: Can You Take Them Together?

 • Anyone recently adjusting their levothyroxine dose

-• People with osteoporosis who are also taking calcium regularly
+• People with osteoporosis who take calcium regularly

 Because calcium supplements are so common, this interaction is easy to miss.
 Many people take calcium for bone health and do not realize it can affect their thyroid medication.